Dispute Between a Man and His Ba: The Ba soul

 The ancient Egyptian concept of the soul consisted of nine separate parts.
 Among these is the Ba, which is commonly translated into English as "soul".
 The Ba soul was thought to represent one's psyche or personality and was thought to live on after one's death, possessing the ability to traverse between the physical and spiritual planes.
-The ba soul is traditionally depicted in Ancient Egyptian art as a saddle-billed stork with the head of a human.
+The ba soul is traditionally depicted in ancient Egyptian art as a human-headed saddle-billed stork.